 - Mark Payne, Danish Technical University (DTU Aqua), on “Marine climate services”

 A parallel practical session, hosted by Climadjust, will focus on post-processing climate projections to adjust biases.
 It will be a hands-on session, where participants will be able to send their data in advance, work together with the Climadjust team, and present the results in the workshop.
-More details will be released shortly.

 - Panos Athanasiadis, Foundation Euro-Mediterranean Centre on Climate Change

 - Joan Ballester, Barcelona Institute for Global Health

 - Francois Counillon, Nansen Environmental and Remote Sensing Center